shannonlong/shannonlong.github.io/README.md

 ## How to build site
 The sites content is seperated into parts which reside inside `/src/`.
 To edit the site make changes to the files under `/src`.
 Then build the final files by running `./build.sh` from the project root directory.

+For development you can auto build the site when a file changes via `find src/ | entr ./build.sh`.

 ## How to change images
 All the site images are store under `/assets/images`.
 To change them you need to convert the images to JPG and generate a thumbnail version.